carbon-language/carbon-lang/docs/design/pattern-matching.md

 ### Variadics (...)

-Variadics are when a pattern can match any number of arguments.
+Variadics are when a single pattern can match a variable number of arguments.

 **Rationale:** Variadics are important for expressiveness.
 There are a number of use cases: